pageslin/FNG/README.md

 ------------
 Description:
 ------------
 This C program generates uncorrelated or Gaussian correlated random force fields on a regular grid.
 It first generates random amplitudes for Fourier modes and perform an fft to obtain the real space force field.
+The resulting field as average 0 and standard deviation 1 (on average).
 Compilation requires the FFTW3 library.
 The output is a vtk binary file containing the values of the field on a regular grid.

 -------
 Inputs: